timBrockman/1701-D/src/content/index.md

 ###### Visual Arts

->Up until 2010 I devoted several hours a week supporting my local art community.
+>Up until 2010 I devoted several hours a week to my local art community.
->It was a great chance to enjoy art and socialize with a lot of great people.
+>It was a chance to enjoy fine art with fine people.

->For a couple of years I even served on the Associates Board at the [Maitland Art Center](http://artandhistory.org/maitland-art-center) (now the Art & History Center).
+>Durring that time I had the opportunity to serve on the Associates Board at the [Maitland Art Center](http://artandhistory.org/maitland-art-center) (now the Art & History Center).
->If your ever in the Orlando area and like Deco art and architecture, this place is worth a visit.

 ---